-How To Become a Neuroscientist
+How To Become a Neuroscientist?

 Learn More About:

-- What is a Neuroscientist?
+- What Is a Neuroscientist?

-- What Do Neuroscientists Do?
+- Where Do Neuroscientists Work?

 - When Do Future Neuroscientists Need to Go to Medical School?

-What is a Neuroscientist?
+What Is a Neuroscientist?

-Neuroscience is the study of the nervous system, which includes the brain.
+Neuroscience is the study of the nervous system, including the brain.
 Neuroscientists explore the biological and chemical processes that occur in the brain.
 These professionals are usually medical scientists who may study everything from brain development to the treatment of brain tumors to the diagnosis of dementia.
 Some neuroscientists are also medical doctors who work directly with patients.

-The daily tasks of a neuroscientist heavily depend on the work setting and employer.
+The daily tasks of a neuroscientist depend on the work setting and employer.
 In general, however, these scientists may do any of the following in their quest to learn more about the nervous system:

 - Design scientific experiments and develop hypotheses